• Elements

 Understand why your shoulders hurt

-… or click here to download all the guides
+… or download the complete guide

 Protect Your Spine and Make it Strong

-Protect your back and spine from troubleThe back is one area almost everyone has experienced some level of trouble with at some point.
+Body Maintenance: Protect your back and spine from troubleThe back is one area almost everyone has experienced some level of trouble with at some point.
 Even if you’ve never had a full-blown back spasm or lasting discomfort, you probably know what it’s like to get out of a car after a long road trip and have a sore back for a few hours or days.

 Our detailed tutorial covers how the spine works, common ailments, and exercises to help you improve your strength, flexibility, and control through full spinal flexion and full spinal extension.
 Doing these exercises often will protect you from unexpected trouble.